openclimatefix/uk-pvnet-app/README.md

 We check
 - Either the 5 minute or 15 minute satellite data is present
-- We check if there is <15 minute gap in the satellite data.
+- We check there is less than a 15 minute gap in the satellite data.
 The gap is infilled with a limit.
-- We check that there arent more than 10% zeros in the satellite data
+- We check that there aren't more than 10% zeros in the satellite data

 ### NWP data